 I am in love with this town!” – Ben Hong, cello faculty

-The Kollegium Karl Borromäus (Carl Borromeo School), which hosts the Borromeo Music Festival, is a magnificent building dating back to 1733.
-Its spacious Baroque chapel serves as concert hall during the festival and provides a noble performance space with an intimate atmosphere and lively acoustics.
-Early in the twentieth century, the Kollegium was dedicated to the sixteenth century cardinal Saint Charles Borromeo of Milan, Italy.
-During a massive famine and outbreak of the plague in 1576, Milan’s aristocracy and government officials fled the city.
-Borromeo, coming from a wealthy family himself, chose to remain in the city to help the afflicted and to organize daily meals for approximately 60,000 poor people.
+The building of the Kollegium Karl Borromäus (Carl Borromeo School), which hosts our festival, dates back to 1733.
+Its spacious Baroque chapel serves as our main concert hall, providing us with a noble performance space with intimate atmosphere and lively acoustics.
+Early in the twentieth century, the Kollegium was dedicated to the sixteenth century cardinal St. Carl Borromeo of Milan.
+During a massive outbreak of famine and the plague in 1576, Milan’s aristocracy and government officials fled the city.
+However, the cardinal, coming from a wealthy family himself, chose to remain in the city to help the afflicted and organize daily meals for approximately 60,000 poor residents.

 The ancient town of Altdorf...